Will smart glasses become the next smart speaker?

 Perhaps few people remember that Alibaba also participated in the smartphone battle.
 At that time, Alibaba Cloud, under the leadership of Wang Jian, developed the mobile operating system YunOS, which was installed on popular smartphones such as K - Touch and Meizu at that time.

-03 Xiaomi and Baidu Are Also in the Game
+03 Xiaomi and Baidu Have Also Joined

 It seems inevitable for Xiaomi to enter the smart glasses market.